 The functions of the Board are to administer and enforce the provisions of the Act, and in particular to use its best endeavours to protect the environment of Tasmania, and to further the RMPS and EMPCS objectives.

 The EPA Director’s environmental assessment, including the environmental conditions that must be included in any permit, have been forwarded to the Derwent Valley Council, for review of planning issues prior to making a decision as to whether a permit is to be granted.

-The decision by the EPA Director can be viewed on the EPA website.
+The decision by the EPA Director can be viewed on the Assessment page.